But do you really know what it is and what it does?

 But what’s ‘wrong’ with the other 2 types?
 Nothing.
 Well, C6 also converts quickly to ketones but it tastes quite bitter and can cause GI distress.
 And C12, although it is considered an MCT, its longer fatty chain (12) makes it less easy to metabolize.
 It’s well-known mostly for its great antiviral and antimicrobial properties.
 However, it is less potent when it comes to promoting brain health and ketone production.

 Most of high-quality MCT Oils contain only type C8 and C10.
-The same we use as a nutritional boost for our Keto Cacao chocolate bars, and now you will see why:
+And that’s exactly what we use as a nutritional boost for our chocolate bars.

-- C8 has strong antibacterial and antifungal properties, just like C10.
-These properties have shown effects in treatments of yeast infections, and even improving skin conditions like acne, psoriasis, and Dermatophilosis.
+- Fights infections.
+C8 and C10 types have strong antibacterial and antifungal properties.
+These properties have shown effects in treatments of yeast infections, and even improving skin conditions like acne, psoriasis, and dermatophilosis.
+Another study shows that, breastfeeding moms who ate C10 rich foods passed on the antimicrobial power to their infants, which boosted their ability to fight infections as well.

-- MCT’s are by rule more easy on digestion in comparison with other fats since they head straight to the liver.
+- Improves digestion.
+MCTs are by rule easier on digestion in comparison with other fats since they head straight to the liver.
 Capric acid adds more benefit to that by improving bile secretion and cholesterol metabolism, helping to speed up the digestion of other fats and avoid leaky gut.

-So if you want to reap more potent antifungal/antibacterial benefits, go for coconut oil.
-But if you are looking for a quick energy boost and brain power, go for C8 / C10 MCT oil.
+And if you want to reap more potent anti-fungal/anti-bacterial benefits, go for coconut oil.
+But if you are looking for a quick energy boost and brainpower as well, go for C8 / C10 MCT oil.

-If you eat one of our Keto Cacao bars, you’ll eat MCT’s C8/C10 to power up your life with a shot of daily get shit done, satiation and healthy fats!
+If you eat one of our Keto Chocolate bars, you’ll have a dose of MCT’s C8/C10 to power up your life with a shot of daily get shit done, satiation and healthy fats!

 Tip from a Registered Dietitian